P. S. Gifford

 My wife’s eyes opened wide.
 I could tell she was attempting to contain herself.
 But from what?

 left the house in Birmingham, to drive back to Heathrow airport I

 alone, he was chirping and being playful with a mate.
-Appears to me that we might have been
+It appeared to

 forwarded by The Preservation Foundation.

 So, when you write to an author, please type his/her name